Notepads are in beta and may be deprecated.

 Overview

-Notepads are powerful context-sharing tools in Cursor that bridge the gap between composers and chat interactions.
-Think of them as enhanced reference documents that go beyond the capabilities of .cursorrules, allowing you to create reusable contexts for your development workflow.
+Notepads are context-sharing tools in Cursor that bridge composers and chat interactions.
+They extend .cursorrules capabilities, creating reusable contexts for your development workflow.

-Notepads serve as collections of thoughts, rules, and documentation that can be:
+Notepads are collections of thoughts, rules, and documentation that can be:

 • Enhanced with file attachments